irishpolarbear/BookingsProject/README.md

 Tools used:

-Java 1.8
+Java 1.8,
-Eclipse Photon with Maven
+Eclipse Photon with Maven,
-Selenium 3.13.0
+Selenium 3.13.0,
 ChromeDriver 2.41

 How to run tests: